spencerlepine/portfolio/content/portfolio/atelier/atelier.md

 This was a group project with a group of 4 engineers, each working on one the of the four modules over a span two weeks.
 Given a wireframe, the goal was to implement all user stories specified in the business requirements document (not sharing, IP of Hack Reactor).

 ## Description
-This frontend project is built to serve product records from an exisiting API.
+This frontend project is built to serve product records from an existing API.

 This project was broken down into four modules: Products Overview, Related/Outfit, Question/Answers, and Rating/Reviews.
 This frontend client is accessible and optimized for browsing product data.